abecms/abecms/README.md

 - Content metadata updatable : It's now possible to change the path, the name or the template of an existing file
 - Debugging : It's now possible to trigger logs by adding a parameter in the url

-#### 1.8.x
-This version will be the last in the 1.x series.
-- Performance improvements: The overall performance of Abe has been optimized.
-The "Order By" statement in select statement ine the type="data" has been deeply improved.
-Furthermore, the front was requesting twice the same content (to populate left and main content).
-It has been fixed.

 ## Roadmap 2016
-#### 2.x planned beginning of 2017
-This major release will focus on quality and stability and will be covered by Unit tests + functional tests.
+The 2.x releases will focus on quality and stability and will be covered by Unit tests + functional tests.
-The separation between the engine, the API server and the front will be reinforced by putting each part in its own repository The documentation will be rewritten and included in the modules The plugins already written will be put in their respective repository As a major feature, it will be possible to create a template from partials.
+The separation between the engine, the API server and the front will be reinforced by putting each part in its own repository The documentation will be rewritten and included in the modules As a major new feature, it will be possible to create a template from partials.

 # Getting started